-The principal vehicular access points into the site will be from North Crescent Road and from a continuation of Barr St through the existing with the town centre.
+The principal vehicular access points into the site will be from North Crescent Road and from a continuation of Barr St through the existing Coast to Coast garage site, which enables a clearer onward connection with the town centre.

 There will be two main routes through the site with a road running along part of the coastal frontage, following the route of the new coastal path, and a central 'boulevard' running north/south and serving the community campus and residential blocks.